Melanocytic nevus: Differentiation from melanoma

 It often requires a dermatologist to fully evaluate moles.
 For instance, a small blue or bluish-black spot, often called a blue nevus, is usually benign but often mistaken for melanoma.
 Conversely, a junctional nevus, which develops at the junction of the dermis and epidermis, is potentially cancerous.

-A basic reference chart used for consumers to spot suspicious moles is found in the mnemonic A-B-C-D, used by institutions such as the American Academy of Dermatology and the National Cancer Institute.
-The letters stand for asymmetry, border, color, and diameter.
-Sometimes, the letter E (for elevation or evolving) is added.
+A basic approach to evaluating suspicious moles is found in the mnemonic A-B-C-D, used by institutions such as the American Academy of Dermatology and the National Cancer Institute (NCI).
+The letters stand for Asymmetry, Border, Color, and Diameter.
+Sometimes, the letter E (for Elevation or Evolving) is added.
 According to the American Academy of Dermatology, if a mole starts changing in size, color, shape or, especially, if the border of a mole develops ragged edges or becomes larger than a pencil eraser, it would be an appropriate time to consult with a physician.
 Other warning signs include a mole, even if smaller than a pencil eraser, that is different from the others and begins to crust over, bleed, itch, or become inflamed.
-The changes may indicate developing melanomas.
-The matter can become clinically complicated because mole removal depends on which types of cancer, if any, come into suspicion.
+Such changes may indicate the development of melanomas.

-A recent and novel method of melanoma detection is the "ugly duckling sign" It is simple, easy to teach, and highly effective in detecting melanoma.
+Another method of melanoma detection is the "ugly duckling sign".
+It is simple, easy to teach, and highly effective in detecting melanoma.
 Simply, correlation of common characteristics of a person's skin lesion is made.
 Lesions which greatly deviate from the common characteristics are labeled as an "ugly duckling", and further professional exam is required.
 The "little red riding hood sign", suggests that individuals with fair skin and light colored hair might have difficult-to-diagnose melanomas.

-Extra care and caution should be rendered when examining such individuals as they might have multiple melanomas and severely dysplastic nevi.
-A dermatoscope must be used to detect "ugly ducklings", as many melanomas in these individuals resemble non-melanomas or are considered to be "wolves in sheep clothing".
-These fair skinned individuals often have lightly pigmented or amelanotic melanomas which will not present easy-to-observe color changes and variation in colors.
+Extra care and caution should be rendered when examining such individuals, as they might have multiple melanomas and severely dysplastic nevi.
+A dermatoscope must be used to detect "ugly ducklings", as many melanomas in these individuals resemble non-melanomas or are considered to be "wolves in sheep's clothing".
+These fair-skinned individuals often have lightly pigmented or amelanotic melanomas, which will not present easy-to-observe color changes and variation in colors.
 The borders of these amelanotic melanomas are often indistinct, making visual identification without a dermatoscope very difficult.

 People with a personal or family history of skin cancer or of dysplastic nevus syndrome (multiple atypical moles) should see a dermatologist at least once a year to be sure they are not developing melanoma.